 Looking for something?
 Search Here »

-The Big issues – Puppy Farms and Kitten Farms/Kitten Mills
+The Big issues – Puppy Farms and Kitten Mills

 What’s the issue?

-Animal Activists allege that all pet shops buy from puppy farms, that puppy farms are found all over Australia, that puppy farms are a major source of puppy supply and that puppy farms are directly responsible for all the euthanasia of dogs in pounds in Australia.
-None of these allegations have been supported with actual evidence.
-The same activists also seem to allege that banning dogs from pet shops will stop puppy farms.
+Animal Activists allege that pet shops buy from “puppy farms”; that puppy farms are all over Australia, that they are a major source of puppy supply and directly responsible for the euthanasia of all dogs in pounds in Australia.
+NONE of these allegations is supported with any evidence.
+The same activists allege that banning dogs from pet shops will “stop” puppy farms.

-First things first: what’s a Puppy Farm and what’s a Kitten Farm/Kitten Mill?
+First things first: what’s a Puppy Farm and what’s a Kitten Mill?

-The universally agreed definition of a puppy farm includes:
+The RSPCA definition of a puppy farm includes:

-• bitches and puppies being kept in very poor conditions
+• bitches & puppies being kept in poor conditions

-• there is inbreeding (mating of close relatives) which may lead to genetic defects
+• inbreeding (mating of close relatives) which may lead to genetic defects

-• there is minimal, poor or no veterinary care
+• minimal, poor or no veterinary care, poor hygiene

-• the housing conditions are not suited to the needs of the animals
+• housing conditions not suited to the animal’s needs

-• there is often poor nutrition of the mothers (bitches)
+• often poor nutrition of the mothers (bitches)

 • there may be falsified or erroneous (wrong) certificates of registration, pedigrees or genetic background.

-• crossbred, hybrid or purebred pups may be produced and this may include registered breeder status.
+• purebred, crossbred, or hybrid pups may be produced and this may include registered breeder status.

-• puppies may be sold through the internet, newspaper ads, from a house, or through pet shops, in other words all retail outlets that you would find for any puppy.
+• puppies may be sold through the internet, newspaper ads, from a house, or through pet shops; in other words ANY outlet.

+However, activists and even some registered breeders cloud the “puppy farm” by confusing it with “for profit” or “large scale” or “commercial” but these are not useful because they cannot be defined.
 What is “large”?
-If you are a poor business person and accidentally don’t make a profit, are you no longer a puppy farmer?
-Some definitions try to call “small operations” backyard breeders and large operations puppy farms, but there’s no difference.
+If you are a poor business person & don’t make a profit, are you no longer a puppy farmer?
+Some definitions try to call “small operations” backyard breeders & large operations puppy farms, but there’s no difference.

 “Kitten Mills” are supposedly the same, but for cats.
-Given many kittens are produced “for free” by feral and semi-owned cats in Australia, it is fair to say that no “kitten mills” have been found.
+Given most kittens are produced “free” by feral and semi-owned cats in Australia, it is fair to say that no “kitten mills” have been found.

 Some definitions of “puppy farms” and “kitten mills” have been hijacked by “second agenda” activist groups.
 For example, some groups like Animal Liberation and PETA don’t believe that people should own pets at all.